ChanwonJung/doosan-api-manual/source/mode/common/modbus/del_modbus_signal.rst

    * - strSymbol
      - string
      - -
-     - Name of the registered Modbus signal to delete.
+     - Name of the registered Modbus signal to delete

 **Return**